BetterMuSeek

 Pickups

-Two Rickenbacker Hi-Gain-Single -Coils change the tone of the 360/12’s electricity.
+Two Rickenbacker Hi-Gain-Single -Coils change the 360/12’s electricity tone.
 Single-coil pickups are well-known for the clear sound they can make.
-Since their vibration sensors are not enclosed, they pick up the vibration of the guitar strings right away and make sharp and clear notes for playing.
+Since their vibration sensors are not enclosed, they pick up the guitar strings’ vibration immediately and make sharp and precise notes for playing.

-When plugged into a guitar amp, the semi-hollow 12-string guitar has great vintage tones that capture the wide sound of the six-string choirs with lively dynamics that help expressive guitar playing.
+When plugged into a guitar amp, the semi-hollow 12-string guitar has excellent vintage tones that capture the expansive sound of the six-string choirs with lively dynamics that help expressive guitar playing.

 Each pickup has its volume and tone controls, and there is also the usual Rickenbacker mixer pot for setting a sound preset.
 Also, playing with effects like distortion and delay is a little bit easier when you use single-coil pickups.